yug49/defi-reth/foundry/exercises/exercise-balancer-exit.md

 Write your code inside the [`BalancerLiquidity` contract](../src/exercises/BalancerLiquidity.sol)

-This exercise is design for you to gain experience removing liquidity from Balancer.
+This exercise is designed for you to gain experience removing liquidity from Balancer.

 ```solidity
 function exit(uint256 bptAmount, uint256 minRethAmountOut) external {